3rd Vermont Infantry Regiment: History

 It was also here that Private William Scott, known to history as the Sleeping Sentinel, was found asleep at his post on August 31, court-martialed, and sentenced to be executed.
 President Lincoln heard about the case, pardoned Scott, and returned him to his unit.
 William Scott was actually standing before a firing squad when the death sentence and pardon were both read, however no one had told him that he had been pardoned prior to being sent to the firing squad.
-Scott later was killed in action at the Battle of Lee's Mill (a/k/a Dam No. 1).

 On September 3, the units crossed the Chain Bridge, and occupied "Camp Advance," 1 mi in advance of the bridge.
 On September 9, Private Scott was scheduled to be executed, but during the proceedings, after the death sentence had been read, a pardon was read, sparing his life.
 In 1997, the original court-martial and pardon papers were discovered, and authenticated, bringing to an end the controversy over whether President Lincoln had personally signed the pardon, which it turned out he did.
 Scott served faithfully with his regiment until the Battle at Lee's Mill, where he was mortally wounded, and was buried in the national cemetery at Yorktown.

 On September 11, the regiment participated in a reconnaissance to and beyond Lewinsville, Virginia, where it engaged Confederate skirmishers.
 Returning to the camp, the regiment came under fire from Rosser's battery.
 A shell fell within the ranks of Company C, killing Private Amos Meserve, mortally wounding William H. Colburn, and injuring five others.
 On September 25, the regiment participated in another reconnaissance to Lewinsville, but suffered no casualties.
 Quartermaster Redfield Proctor resigned from the regiment on this date to accept appointment as Major of the 5th Vermont Infantry.

 During the next two weeks, the 4th and 5th Vermont regiments joined Smith's division.
 On October 9, the Vermont regiments moved to Camp Griffin, about four miles from Chain Bridge.
 Here, on October 24, the 6th Vermont Infantry arrived, completing the initial organization of the "Old Vermont Brigade."

 The history of the regiment from this point on is essentially that of the Vermont Brigade.

 The original members of the regiment, who did not reenlist, were mustered out of the service on July 27, 1864.
 Veterans and recruits were consolidated into six companies, July 25, 1864.
 One year recruits and others whose term of service was due to expire prior to October 1, 1865, were mustered out on June 19, 1865.
 The remaining officers and men mustered out of service on July 11.